brandur/sorg/content/fragments/state-of-messaging.md

 emoji.

-The fact that SMS still exists and that telcos can still gauge for its use is a testament to how broken things are.
+The fact that SMS still exists and that telcos can still gouge for its use is a testament to how broken things are.
 Apple and Google would do the world a huge favor by getting together and authoring an open standard (preferably one that's simpler than XMPP) that any phone could dial into.